 Thatinsight of Albert Einstein’s half a century ago aptly describes the current debate, or more precisely, non-debate, about free trade.

 Whose Rules?
 By David Morris January 2000 The strongest argument in favor of globalization is its apparent inevitability.
 And in certain respects, it is inevitable.
-Even now, at the very beginning of the information age, distance has begun to lose … Read More
+Even now, at the very beginning of the information age, distance has begun to lose its meaning.
+In many places, it is now cheaper to make a long distance call than … Read More

 Bananas, Justice and Free Trade by David Morris Institute for Local Self-Reliance May 6, 1999 – published in St. Paul Pioneer Press Three planetary corporations–Del Monte, Chiquita and Dole–control 60 percent of the world market for bananas.
-Seven tiny island … Read More
+Seven tiny island nations in the East Caribbean control less than 3 percent.
+The big boys insist the islanders … Read More

-Capital As Citizen by David Morris Institute for Local Self-Reliance This column originally appeared in the January 1998 issue of Minnesota Law and Politics “We are writing the constitution of a single global economy”, boasts Renato Ruggiero, Director-General of the … Read More
+Capital As Citizen by David Morris Institute for Local Self-Reliance This column originally appeared in the January 1998 issue of Minnesota Law and Politics “We are writing the constitution of a single global economy”, boasts Renato Ruggiero, Director-General of the World Trade Organization.
+The document he’s referring to is the Multilateral Agreement on Investment(MAI).
+Most of … Read More